 2. Under Pressure?
 Give to Take the Edge Off

 Professors from John Hopkins University and the University of Tennessee found that people who offered social support to others in their network and gave back to charities had lower overall blood and arterial pressure than those who were less generous with their time and treasure.
-Similarly, a 2013 study by Carnegie Mellon University found that adults over 50 who volunteered at least four hours per week – reaching 200 hours or more in one year – were 40 percent less likely to develop high blood pressure than their peers.
+Similarly, a 2013 study by Carnegie Mellon University found that adults over the age of 50 who volunteered at least four hours per week – reaching 200 hours or more in one year – were 40% less likely to develop high blood pressure than their peers.

 In the middle of a stressful work week, or when you have a mile-long to-do list and not enough time to tackle it, sometimes the last thing you want to do is take time out of your day for someone else.
 However, researchers at Stony Brook University say being generous is an easy way to refresh your body and re-energize your mind.

 Professor Stephen G. Post explains that giving to charities activates regions of the brain associated with pleasure and trust, lowering overall stress in participants.
-He also says giving back is “closely associated with reduced risk of illness and mortality, and lower rates of depression.”
+He also says giving back is closely associated with a reduced risk of illness and death, and sometimes can lead to lower rates of depression.

 While giving from the heart will certainly help those in need, science says it may also help your own heart – quite literally.